Questions about Photosynthesis

 Ans. (a)

-Ques.
-Which element is required photosynthetic evolution of oxygen ?
+Which element requires photosynthetic evolution of oxygen ?

 (a) Cu